Ruby on Rails extension for Flash Builder 4

 Have a J2EE application and want to create Adobe Flex front end?
 With Data Centric Development feature in Flash Builder 4 it’s very simple.
 This article explains communicating with Java classes on the server using HTTP Service.
 Since its HTTP Service you will create a JSP/Sevlet which will invoke the required Java class and returns the data as either XML or JSON.

 You can also invoke methods in Java classes on the server from Flex application and get objects as response instead of invoking a JSP/Servlet which returns XML/JSON.
-Please find more details on invoking Java methods from Flex application at this URL http://sujitreddyg.wordpress.com/2009/06/01/building-flex-application-for-blazeds-remoting-service-using-flash-builder-4/
+Please find more details on invoking Java methods from Flex application at this URL https://sujitreddyg.wordpress.com/2009/06/01/building-flex-application-for-blazeds-remoting-service-using-flash-builder-4/

 In this article we will be using getallcustomers.jsp file which will invoke SimpleCustomerService.java class and returns the entries in the database in XML format.
 We will use Flash Builder DCD to create a Flex application which will consume the XML data returned by the server.